TheCrossProduct/tcp-sdk/README.md

 TCP python SDK
 ==============

 tcp-sdk is a Python module that provides a convenient object-oriented interface to TCP API.
-It acts as a wrapper around `slumber <https://github.com/samgiles/slumber>`_.
+It acts as a wrapper around [slumber](https://github.com/samgiles/slumber).

 QuickStart
 ----------